BlokasLabs/midihub-docs/docs/ai-tools.md

 The AI Tool Configuration dialog checks which supported desktop AI clients are installed on your computer and shows their current status.

+The dialog also includes an "AI Tools Enabled" checkbox.
+If AI Tools are disabled, the AI Tools toolbar button is hidden.
+To enable AI Tools again, open Help -> Configure AI Tools...

 Supported tools include:

 - Claude Desktop